 Wisconsin Update: Another 24K more residents finish vaccinations

 MADISON, Wis.
-(WXOW) - Data released on Friday by the Wisconsin Department of Health Services showed another 24,000 people are now finished getting vaccinated against COVID-19.
+(WXOW) - Data released on Monday from the Wisconsin Department of Health Services showed more than 45 percent of the eligible population has received their first shot of the COVID-19 vaccine.

 Find more about COVID-19 vaccine distribution here.

-DHS said one person died in the state from COVID-19 in its Friday update.
-The number of deaths in the state from the virus is 6,954.
+DHS said there were no deaths in the state from COVID-19 in its Monday update.
+The number of deaths in the state from the virus is 6,958.

 Deaths for each day are reported by DHS HERE.